Well, I’m impressed.

 The album closes with ‘Holding On’, which with its rumbling, ominous intro aspires to something more epic.
 It would benefit from Poole offering a stronger, more emphatic vocal, but it does go through the gears a bit halfway through, and develops an impressive head of steam as a finale.

 Ben Poole may not have struck gold with Anytime You Need Me, but it is a big stride forward from him, in terms of songwriting, vocals, and all round performance.
-It speaks of lots of hard work with his co-writers Wayne Proctor and Steve Wright, and shows that he does have the capability to fulfil the potential shown on his live album.
+It speaks of lots of hard work with his co-writers Wayne Proctor and Steve Wright, and shows that he does have the capability to fulfil the potential shown on his early live album.
 The boy done manned up a bit, and it suits him.

 Anytime You Need Me is released on Manhaton Records on 14 September.